mikedilger/gossip/README.md

 # Gossip

-### NOTICE: If when you pull gossip it doesn't pull cleanly, I may have force-pushed.
+### NOTICE: If when you pull gossip it doesn't pull cleanly, I may have done a rare force-push.
 Run these commands to reset your master branch:

 ````bash
 $ git fetch